achliopa/udemy_ReactNativeCourse/readme.md

 * the flow becomes: action creator called => action creator returns a function => redux thunk sees that we return a function and calls it with dispatch => we do our login request to firebase => wait.. => wait.. => request complete user logged in => .then runs => dipach our action
 * we implement two new actions login success and fail.
 * firebase doesnt celear u error message after successful login, we do it in redux reducer zeroing out error message

+# Section 17 - Navigation in React Native

+## Lecture 126 - Navigation

+* react native does not have standard solution for navigation like react-router for web.
+* a common used library is react native flux. we install it with: yarn add react-native-router-flux
+* we need auth flow and main flow in our app
+* flux library has the concept of scene or screen view which refers to some react component. it matches it with a key (uri path like????)
+* syntax:

+<Scene
+	key="login"         // call actions.login() to show this scene
+	component={LoginForm} // show component LoginForm
+	title="Login" // make a nav bar and give it a title "Login" initial // this is the first scene to show
+/>

+* flux provides its nav bar by default.
+* we implement a top source file called Router.js.
+There we import ROuter and Scen from flux.
+We set ROuter as our top jsx Component and it wraps Scene.
+A top Component <Scene/> must wrap all our Scene components.
+THis top sceen must have a key="root" the child Scene is for our LoginForm.
+* we import <Router /> in App.js replacing <LoginForm /> in <Provider />
+* we build and see the navbar

+## Lecture 129 - Navigate Between Routes

+* Implementing navigation beteen routes is very easy. we import { Action } from 'react-native-router-flux'. we call Action.login() in the place of our code we want to redirect . login binds to the key variable of the Scene component we want to navigate to.

+## Lecture 130 - Grouping Scenes in Buckets

+* we want to disable back button from employeelist and use it only when loging out
+* we do this by grouping scenes when we want to freely navigate together in a parent scene.
+* we see that we now have two headers stacked in the App because of nesting Scenes in our App.
+* this is solved by adding hideNavBar property in the root Scene. this hides the additional navBar
+* to prevent going back to login screen we direct the navigate action not to the child Scene EmployeeList but to the parent Scene (bucket) with action key "main"

+## Lecture 131 - Navigation Bar Buttons

+* to add a button on the right of my navbar i add the follwoing two attributes in the  Scene: rightTitle="NameofButton" onRight={()=>{Callback on press}}
+* The callback can direct to a scen with the action function

+## Lecture 133 - EmployeeCreation Form

+* we implement form with redux using a sigle action creator for all inputs. this is doe using key interpolation from ES6 .
+* action creator

+export const employeeUpdate  = ({ prop, value }) => {
+	return {
+		type: EMPLOYEE_UPDATE,
+		payload: { prop, value }
+	};

+* reducer

+		case EMPLOYEE_UPDATE:
+			return { ...state, [action.payload.prop]: action.payload.value }
+* we pass the key in brackets making it flexible.
+* otherwise we implement the typical Redux flow adding a new attribute to state and a new reducer and action group. we use separate files for them

+## Lecture 137 - The Picker Component

+* Primitive ReactNative Comp
+* picker wrap picker items with options
+* selectedValue tag maps the selected value to a param., onValueChange event handler is triggered when a value is selected
+* picker has 0 dimensions . we use style to add flex: 1 (flexbox) to make it viewable
+* Picker does not support label, we add a Text to the CardSection
+* to overwrite style properies of a component when we instantiate it in jsx we can add styles prop and inside we can add them to the custom styles we have with  	<View style={[styles.containerStyle, props.style]}>
+* we use flex grid to put label and picker side by side